-This section describes the air quality modeling platform used for the 2014 CMAQ simulation.
+This section describes the air quality modeling platform used for the 2015 CMAQ simulation.
 A modeling platform is a structured system of connected modeling-related tools and data that provide a consistent and transparent basis for assessing the air quality response to changes in emissions and/or meteorology.
-A platform typically consists of a specific air quality model, emissions estimates, a set of meteorological inputs, and estimates of "boundary conditions" representing pollutant transport from source areas outside the region modeled.
-We used the CMAQ modeling system coupled to the Weather Research and Forecasting (WRF) meteorological model as part of the 2014 Platform to provide a national scale air quality modeling analysis.
-The CMAQ model simulates the multiple physical and chemical processes involved in the formation, transport, and destruction of ozone and fine particulate matter ($PM{2.5}$).
+A platform typically consists of a specific air quality model, emissions estimates, a set of meteorological inputs, and estimates of boundary conditions representing pollutant transport from source areas outside the region modeled.
+We used the CMAQ modeling system as part of the 2015 Platform to provide a national scale air quality modeling analysis.
+The CMAQ model simulates the multiple physical and chemical processes involved in the formation, transport, and destruction of ozone and fine particulate matter (PM{2.5}).